Hiking Hocking Hills, Ohio Best Trails and Top Tips

 Thankfully, most Hocking Hills, Ohio hiking trails are well-marked and easy to follow.
 However, it is always a good idea to have a Hocking Hills hiking trails map for your walk through the woods.

-Before setting off on your trek, you need to be prepared with a few essentials for your hikes in Hocking Hills.
-Although the trails range in difficulty level, we recommend the following items for all of the best hikes in Hocking Hills State Park.
+Before setting off on your trek, be prepared with a few essentials for your hikes in Hocking Hills.
+Although the trails range in difficulty level, we suggest the following items for all of the best hikes in Hocking Hills State Park.

 Comfortable walking shoes are a necessity!
-On our recent hiking trip, I wore my lightweight sneakers and Kris wore his Merrell Trail Glove shoes, both of which worked great for the best places to hike in Hocking Hills (and are great travel shoes in general!).
+On our recent hiking trip, I wore lightweight trainers and Kris wore Merrell Trail Gloves.
+Both worked great for the best places to hike in Hocking Hills and are excellent travel shoes in general.

-Trekkers taking longer hikes – or battling wet trails – may need a better hiking shoe, like this Columbia Hiking Boot for women.
+Those taking longer hikes – or battling wet trails – may need a sturdier shoe, like these Columbia Hiking Boots.

 Bring plenty of water on the trails!
-There are limited places to refill water bottles, so we recommend bringing enough drinking water for all of the hikes you plan on taking in one day.
+There are limited places to refill water bottles, so carry enough drinking water for all of the hikes you plan on taking in one day.
+When hiking, we bring refillable Kleen Kanteens.

-While hiking poles are not necessary, they certainly making hiking at Hocking Hills easier!
+While not necessary, they certainly making hiking at Hocking Hills easier!
 With steep inclines and root- and rock-laden paths, having a pair of hiking poles can help steady you on your trek.
-We recommend collapsible hiking poles that you can stow in your backpack when you are not using them on the trail.
+We recommend collapsible hiking poles that you can stow in your backpack when not using them on the trail.

 Travel Camera

-Hocking Hills State Park is one of the most beautiful places to visit in Ohio…and if you are anything like us, you will be snapping tons of photos during your hikes!
+Hocking Hills State Park is one of the most beautiful Places To Visit in Ohio.
+If you are anything like us, you will be snapping tons of photos during your hikes!

-Rather than using our phones, we use a real camera to fully capture all that beauty.
-For all our travels, we use a budget DSLR travel camera – the Canon Rebel with an everyday 18-135mm lens.
+Rather than using our phones, we carry a real camera to fully capture all that beauty.
+For all our travels, we shoot with a Canon Rebel and a 18-135mm lens.
 Still not sure which camera is right for you?
 Read all of our Top Reasons to Buy a Travel Camera.

 A convenient day bag is essential for Hocking Hills hikes.
-We like to wear lightweight backpacks, where we can carry our water bottles, camera, binoculars, car keys, Hocking Hills hiking map and other everyday travel items.
+We like to wear lightweight backpacks, where we can carry water, camera, binoculars and our other everyday travel items.

-For all-day treks – like when we were hiking in Glacier National Park – I also wore a fanny pack, which kept everything at my fingertips (with no need to take off my entire backpack every time I needed something).
-Read all our advice in this article on The Best Day Bags for Travel.
+For all-day treks I also wore a fanny pack, which kept everything at my fingertips.
+Read all our advice on The Best Day Bags for Travel.

-Save, Pin or Bookmark our Hocking Hills Hiking Guide so that you can use it to plan your Vacation to Ohio!
+Save, Pin or Bookmark our Hocking Hills Hiking Guide for your vacation to Ohio!

 #1 Old Man’s Cave Hocking Hills